sussii/k12.interncamp.assignment.book/content/30_Day3_Assignment/_index.md

 ### Deliver Result
 - 1 PPT Slide: Find at least 5 real scenarios for the application of quantum computing
 - 1 PPT Slide: Describe the progress/limitation of quantum computing
+- 1 PPT Slide: Describe how to build a model based on quantum gates (anzats,objective function, training)
-- Go through the notebooks in quantum-computing-algorithm/basics (8 notebooks) and finish the assignment in quantum-computing-algorithm/basics/gate/pennylane/2_Build_Gate.ipynb
+- Go through the notebooks in quantum-computing-algorithm/basics/gate and finish the assignment in quantum-computing-algorithm/basics/gate/pennylane/1_Build_Your_Gate.ipynb

 ---